 Cultural renaissance in Abu Dhabi

 Abu Dhabi's visionary urban development plan, Abu Dhabi 2030, includes the establishment of a series of world-class museums in the Cultural District on Saadiyat Island close to the centre of Abu Dhabi.
-Under the guidance of the Tourism and Culture Authority Abu Dhabi and Tourism and Development Company (TDIC), the emirate's goal is not only to provide a repository of global art and culture for UAE citizens to appreciate and enjoy, but also to position the UAE capital as a world-class cultural destination: 'a gateway and beacon for cultural experience and exchange.'
+Under the guidance of the Abu Dhabi Tourism and Culture Authoriti and Tourism and Development Investment Company (TDIC), the emirate's goal is not only to provide a repository of global art and culture for UAE citizens to appreciate and enjoy, but also to position the UAE capital as a world-class cultural destination: 'a gateway and beacon for cultural experience and exchange.'

 To fulfill this aspiration acclaimed architectural firms were engaged to design a series of spectacular museum buildings that are currently under construction on Saadiyat Island.

 Foster and Partners’ iconic concept for the Sheikh Zayed National Museum encompasses a series of 125-metre-high aerodynamic structures resembling the wings of a soaring falcon.
 Evoking traditional UAE windtowers, the elegant and emblematic extensions are also functional, pulling cool air through the building.
-Scheduled for completion in 2016, the Zayed National Museum and its beautifully landscaped gardens will bring to life the UAE's rich history and will also serve as a memorial to the late Sheikh Zayed bin Sultan Al Nahyan, the first President of the United Arab Emirates.
+The Zayed National Museum and its beautifully landscaped gardens will bring to life the UAE's rich history and will also serve as a memorial to the late Sheikh Zayed bin Sultan Al Nahyan, the first President of the United Arab Emirates.
 In cooperation with the British Museum, Sheikh Zayed's inspiring story and his efforts in building the nation over a very short period of time will feature throughout the museum.

 virtually on the water or close to the water on all sides, in a desert landscape with the beautiful sea and the light quality of the place suggested some of the direction.’